AlexiaDelorme/project-cookbook/testing/TESTING.md

 **Hypothesis:** You should be logged in to perform this test.

 **Test scenario:**
-- [x] Click on the "cookbook" menu item in the navigation bar, confirm that it takes you to your favorite recipes.
+- [x] Click on the `COOKBOOK` menu item in the navigation bar, confirm that it takes you to your favorite recipes.
-- [x] After landing on the page, confirm that the image and title of the page loaded succesfully.
+- [x] After landing on the page, confirm that the image and title of the page loaded successfully.
 - [x] The list of favorite recipes are displayed as recipe cards with the recipe name and picture.
 - [x] Hover over the title/image for each image cards, and confirm that the title turns pink.
 - [x] At the botton of the page, confirm that there is a shortcut link to add new recipe.
 Click on the link and confirm that it takes you to a form to add a new recipe.